Gabyplascencia/DataWrangling/README.md

-# Online supermarket and its customers' behavior
+# Instacart and its customers' behavior
 This dataset will tell us about an online store's products and its customers' behavior, enabling us to improve products and the shopping experience.

 ## 🏁Objetive